-Pushing the larger central button bring up the B10’s menu where you can alter channels, groups and flash mode among either items.
+Pushing the larger central button brings up the B10’s menu where you can alter channels, groups and flash mode among either items.
 Using the menu is simple.
-If you prefer, download the free Profoto app to your smart device and you can select menu items, adjust flash output and the LED colour temperature remotely via Bluetooth.
+If you prefer, download the free Profoto app to your smart device and you can select menu items and adjust flash output and the LED colour temperature remotely via Bluetooth.
 The app automatically detects the unit and this worked reliably in this test.
 You can also use your device to take shots or shoot video with the B10’s LED lamp.
 Just adjust output and colour temperature to suit your device.

 The unit’s LED and flashtube is protected behind non user-removable frosted protection glass.
 This does mean the tube is effectively slightly recessed into the unit’s body shell, but not to an extent where you’d get a hotspot.